 We rated the Petmate Indigo Dog House with Microban one of the best dog houses for winter due to its igloo design.
 It is sure to keep your pooch warm.

 Large breed dogs need a house that is built to accommodate their large frames.
 The Suncast DH350 Dog House is the perfect option for dogs up to 100 pounds.
 Its resin frame is incredibly durable, and the floor features a crowned design that adds additional structural support while keeping your pooch off the ground for added warmth.

 This dog house has vents that provide adequate airflow for your pooch, while the vinyl doors prevent water and wind from being a problem when the weather is bad.
-However, this is our favorite choice for best dog house for the summer.
+However, this is our favorite choice for the best dog house for the summer.
 The vinyl door flaps can be removed and the windows left open to keep your dog cool on those hot summer days.
-If you are looking for the best dog house for hot weather, you have found it!
+So, if you are looking for the best dog house for hot weather, you have found it!

 The snap-together design makes it a breeze to construct the Suncast DH350 Dog House, and owners love that the roof can be removed for easy cleaning.

 While we at Bone & Yarn have our favorite dog abodes, which we have already shared with you, it is important to note that there are a few different factors to consider when selecting a house for your dog.